-Contained in this document are details concerning surface water level (stage) and temperature measurements made in surface water at all NEON Aquatic sites.
+Contained in this document are details concerning surface water elevation measurements made at all NEON aquatic sites.
 Specifically, the processes necessary to convert "raw" sensor measurements into meaningful scientific units and their associated uncertainties are described.
-Surface water level and temperature will be continuously monitored by NEON at core and relocatable Aquatic sites using a single sensor (In-Situ, Inc. LevelTroll 500).
+Surface water elevation will be continuously monitored by NEON at core and relocatable Aquatic sites using a single sensor (In-Situ, Inc. LevelTroll 500).